-CMHA educational programs take place during daytime and evening hours.
+Normally, CMHA educational programs take place during daytime and evening hours.
 Some programming occurs on the weekend.
-CMHA education is usually delivered at our Learning Annex, in downtown Red Deer.
+CMHA education is usually delivered at our Learning Centre, in downtown Red Deer.
 We are happy to bring CMHA education to other locations, including community centres, faith communities, and workplaces.
 Contact us for more information!

 We deliver education related to recovery, resilience, and hope to individuals with mental illnesses, family members, service providers, and the general community.
 Education at CMHA includes courses, support groups, and workshops.